mmccoy-01/bioluminescent_imaging_experimental_template/README.md

 ![](data/processed/individual.PNG)

+Load the .Rmd file into R, download the necessary packages, then run document to see the experiment.

 [TIP]
 ====
-Load the .Rmd file into R, download the necessary packages, then run document to see the experiment.
+Install the `rouge` gem to get nice syntax highlighting in the generated document.

 [source,shell]
 ----
 gem install rouge
 ----
 ====

 This is a template I made for making reproducable, replicable, templateable, modular, and accurate experimental documentation for studies involving bioluminescent imaging.